moderndatacompany/dataos.info/docs/resources/lens/index.md

 **Pre-requisites**

-Before setting up Lens, ensure you have the following dependencies installed on your system
+Before setting up Lens, ensure you have the following dependencies installed on your system:

 1. Docker  (Docker to run Lens in an isolated environment on our local system)
 2. Docker-compose  (Lens leverages Docker Compose for configuring multi-container Docker applications)